Chapter 5 – Political parties and candidates (08/2021)

 - Starting on Day 24, send an email without delay to each confirmed candidate in your ED and attach the electronic version of the National List of Polling Locations Report.

-- Print copies of the report to keep on hand at the RO office.
+- Print copies of the report to keep on hand at your office.
 A copy of the report will also be available for confirmed candidates on the Political Entities Service Centre.

 From Day 23 to Day 0, you must monitor and report back to ECHQ any changes that have been made to the addresses of polling stations and polling locations in your ED.